Xhyther/TaskTracker/README.md

    - Store tasks in a JSON file in the current directory.
    - Create the JSON file automatically if it does not exist.
 3. **Constraints**:
-   - Use the native filesystem module of your programming language to interact with the JSON file.
+   - Use C#'s native filesystem module to interact with the JSON file.
    - Do not use external libraries or frameworks to build the project.
 4. **Error Handling**:
    - Handle errors and edge cases gracefully (e.g., invalid task IDs, missing arguments).